 The GDC does not approve any providers of CPD activity.
 You are responsible for selecting CPD that meets the requirements for verifiable activity.
-You are also responsible for obtaining and keeping the documentary evidence that is required for your CPD record.
+You are also responsible for obtaining and keeping the documentary evidence (e.g. certificates) that is required for your CPD record.
+You should use your professional judgement to decide whether or not you believe the CPD activity you have completed meets the requirements for verifiable CPD.

-As stated in section 5.3, the information required from the CPD provider is listed below, and demonstrates that the CPD you have undertaken is verifiable:
+As stated in Section 5.3, the information required from the CPD provider is listed below, and demonstrates that the CPD you have undertaken is verifiable:

-- The subject, learning content, aims and objectives; - The anticipated GDC development outcomes of the CPD; - The date(s) that the CPD was undertaken: - The total number of hours of CPD undertaken; - The name of the professional who has participated in the CPD activity; - That the CPD is subject to quality assurance, with the name of the person or body providing the quality assurance; - Confirmation from the provider that the information contained in it is full and accurate.
+- The subject, learning content, aims and objectives; - The anticipated GDC development outcomes of the CPD; - The date(s) that the CPD was undertaken; - The total number of hours of CPD undertaken; - The name of the professional who has participated in the CPD activity; - That the CPD is subject to quality assurance, with the name of the person or body providing the quality assurance; - Confirmation from the provider that the information contained in it is full and accurate.

 If you are unsure whether an activity meets the criteria for verifiable CPD, before you start, you should ask the CPD provider to give you written information about how the activity will meet the requirements of verifiable CPD (above) before you agree to take part.
-While many dentistryfocused CPD activities will include all the required information on the certificate, you should check that all this information is present.
-Some valuable activities might not include all of the necessary evidence, for example CPD aimed at multi-professional groups.
-Where information is missing from a certificate, you can ask the CPD provider to complete a mapping document or ask that they send an email to you to confirm the missing information.
-You should keep the mapping document or provider emails as part of your CPD record.